sidekiq/sidekiq/Pro-Changes.md

 1.2.5
 -----------

 - Convert Batch UI to use Sidekiq 2.16's support for extension localization.
+- Update reliable\_push to work with Sidekiq::Client refactoring in 2.16
 - Pro now requires Sidekiq 2.16.0

 1.2.4